danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

   <li>If the token is verified, the Lambda Authorizer will return an IAM Policy document with <code class="language-text">Effect</code> set to <code class="language-text">Allow</code>.</li>

-  <li>APIG will now evaluate the IAM Policy and if the <code class="language-text">Effect</code> is set to <code class="language-text">Allow</code>, it will invoke the Lambda handler.
+  <li>APIG will now evaluate the IAM Policy and if the <code class="language-text">Effect</code> is set to <code class="language-text">Allow</code>, it will invoke the specified Lambda handler.
   </li>

-  <li>The Lambda handler will execute and return the profile data back to the client.</li>
+  <li>The Lambda handler will execute and when the <code class="language-text">get:profile</code> scope is present, it will return the profile data back to the client.</li>
 </ol>

 Great, now the easy part, writing the code!